Specific indoor air quality problems

 wood burning and air pollution

-A list of these precautions and additional information, including prevention, is provided below:
+Details on these precautions and additional information, including prevention, are provided below:

-Public Health Madison & Dane County partners with the Dane County Clean Air Coalition and the Dane County Asthma Coalition to improve air quality in Dane County Communities.
+Public Health Madison & Dane County partners with the Dane County Asthma Coalition to improve air quality in Dane County Communities.

 Asbestos fibers can be released from damaged asbestos-containing materials such as ceiling tiles, floor tiles, pipe insulation, and many others.
 Exposure to asbestos may increase a person's risk for lung disease including cancer.
 If you think you might have a problem with asbestos, consider the following: